Daniel Dimov: Levski Sofia

 After weeks of speculation, the transfer saga of Dimov finally ended on 26 December 2010 when Levski Sofia announced on the official website that Cherno More and Levski had reached an agreement for the transfer of Dimov.
 In Sofia, Daniel signed a three-a-half-year contract with Levski, keeping him there until 30 June 2014.

 In June 2014 Dimov refused to renew his contract with Levski and decided to leave after 3 years of playing in which he played in 73 appearances and scored 8 goals in total.

 Return to Cherno More

 Having played 3 1/2 years abroad, on 13 February 2018 Dimov returned to his first club Cherno More, signing a short-term contract.
 On 23 February, he made his second debut in a 0–0 away draw against CSKA Sofia.

 Boluspor

 On 7 August 2018, Dimov signed with Turkish club Boluspor for two years.

+2nd return to Cherno More

+On 28 August 2019, Dimov signed again with Cherno More.